Could your Rent-to-Own Store Send You to Jail?

 Rent-to-own companies can hold the threat of criminal prosecution over the renter’s head, pushing them to make payments they cannot afford in order to salvage the contract and escape criminal charges.
 It’s an extreme and far more effective version of the high-pressure tactics creditors and debt collectors use across industries.

 But, it isn’t just a threat.
 The NCLC report referenced above includes numerous examples of people around the country who were actually arrested in connection with rent-to-own contracts.
 One man was arrested on his way to work, another couple was arrested while in the process of filing bankruptcy, and a third woman was arrested at home in front of her children for missing a payment.
 A registered nurse reported concern about losing her license after she was charged with a felony when she missed a month’s payment on a rented laptop.
-One district attorney office in Texas pursued over 400 cases during the period between 2014 thru the first half of 2017 for rental theft crimes.
+One district attorney office in Texas pursued over 400 cases during the period from 2014 through the first half of 2017 for rental theft crimes.
 And news reports from around the country tell similar unfortunate tales of people being arrested for missing their rent-to-own payments.

 What to Know Before You Rent to Own